Shashank601/Algos/Miscellaneous/vault/Generalization[Part-2].md

 You're right—it’s marketing.
 It’s people using the "mystique" of physics to explain a counter-intuitive math problem that was solved in a Sunday magazine in 1990.

 **Would you like me to debunk the "Quantum Monty Hall" paper specifically, or should we move on to how this applies to more complex (but still classical) game theory?**

+---

+No. It is **not independent**, and that’s the whole problem.
+If it were independent, Monty Hall would collapse to 1/2.
+It doesn’t because the host’s action is **rule-coupled to the hidden state**.

+I’ll do this from first principles, minimal fluff.

+---

+## 1. What “independent” actually means

+Two events A and B are independent iff:

+P(A ∩ B) = P(A) · P(B)

+Equivalently:

+P(A | B) = P(A)

+So for Monty Hall, “host doesn’t matter” would mean:

+# P(car behind door 2 | host opens door 3)

+P(car behind door 2)

+That is false.

+---

+## 2. Why your intuition says “independent”

+Because you’re modeling the host as:

+* opening a random door
+* unrelated to where the car is

+That model is wrong.

+If the host were random, you’d be right: 1/2.

+---

+## 3. The host’s action is a **function of the car location**

+Define variables:

+* C ∈ {1,2,3} = car location
+* H ∈ {2,3} = door host opens (you picked 1)

+Host rule:

+* If C = 1 → H ∈ {2,3} uniformly
+* If C = 2 → H = 3 (forced)
+* If C = 3 → H = 2 (forced)

+So:

+P(H = 3 | C = 2) = 1
+P(H = 3 | C = 1) = 1/2
+P(H = 3 | C = 3) = 0

+That already kills independence.

+If H were independent of C, those conditionals would all be equal.

+They aren’t.

+---

+## 4. Concrete contradiction if you assume independence

+Assume independence:

+P(H = 3 | C = 2) = P(H = 3)

+But:

+P(H = 3 | C = 2) = 1
+P(H = 3) = 1/2

+Contradiction.

+So the assumption fails mathematically, not philosophically.

+---

+## 5. Intuition rebuilt correctly

+The host is not “another random event”.

+He is a **filter**:

+* Some worlds allow him to open door 3
+* Some worlds don’t

+When he opens door 3, you are not learning “a door was opened”.
+You are learning:

+> “The world I’m in is one of the worlds compatible with this action under the rules.”

+That’s information about C.

+---

+## 6. One-line summary

+The host matters because:

+**His action is conditional on the car’s position.
+Conditional actions leak information.
+Information breaks independence.**

+That’s it.

+---

+## 7. Mental check (use this every time)

+Ask one question:

+> “Would the host still do this if the car were somewhere else?”

+If the answer is “no” or “sometimes”, the event is **not independent**.